"When I started diamond painting I immediately felt all my anxiety melting away."

 Now, the big question.

-What to do with your finished diamond painting.
+What to do with a finished diamond painting.

 It’s a perfect display of your talents, abilities, and hard work, so it deserves to be shown in its glory, for the world to see the beauty of your labor.